 EQ 6 ContrastmN(fi,fj) = 110×10iϵfijϵfjDissimilaritymNij

-Finally, a differentiation score was calculated for each family to quantify the degree to which models belonging to family $f_i$ resemble each other and, at the same time, diverge from the members of other families.
-Equation 7 shows this score is calculated.
+Finally, a differentiation score was calculated for each family to quantify the degree to which models belonging to family $f_i$ resemble each other and, at the same time, diverge from the members of other families, as shown in Equation 7.

 EQ 7 DifferentiationN(fi)= 1- ContrastNetSimileN(fi,fi) 14i≠j[1- ContrastNetSimileNfi,fj]

-The numerator in Equation 7 is the within-family resemblance of networks for family $f_i$.
+In this equation, the numerator is the within-family resemblance of networks belonging to family $f_i$.
 The denominator is the mean of between-family resemblance of $f_i$ to other families.
 This score will be larger than one if family $f_i$ differentiates from other families.

 Results